Short time kernel asymptotics for rough differential equation driven by fractional Brownian motion: Moment estimate for Taylor expansion of Lyons-It o map

 Our strategy is quite simple.
 We carefully look at the proof in \cite{ina10, ik} once again and make sure that every operation is "of at most polynomial order."
 Therefore, for those who already know the proof for the deterministic case, this subsection is not very difficult.
+Since the full proof is quite lengthy, we only give a sketch of proof here.